tjhootman/django-image-bookmarks-app/README.md

-# movie-app
+# django-image-bookmarks-app
-Social app for movie recommendations, tracking, and sharing.
+Social application that allows users to share images they find on the internet.